Netflix tops Disney as the world's most valuable media company

 Thursday, Netflix's market capitalization -- finance-speak for the total value of its stock -- crested higher than the market cap for Disney, previously the most valuable media company in the world.
 Netflix is worth about $153.8 billion compared with Disney's $152 billion, as of recent trading.
 Netflix surpassed Comcast's market cap Wednesday, too.

 But critics would point out some lopsided factoids about Netflix's business versus Disney's.
-Disney's annual revenue last year was $55.1 billion in 2017.
+Disney's annual revenue last year was $55.1 billion.
 Netflix's?
 About a fifth of that at $11.6 billion.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.